joshuarobinson/trino-on-k8s/README.md

 # presto-on-k8s
-Setup for running Presto with Hive Metastore on Kubernetes as introduced in [this blog post](https://medium.com/@joshua_robinson/presto-powered-s3-data-warehouse-on-kubernetes-aea89d2f40e8).
+Setup for running TrinoDB (formerly Prestosql) with Hive Metastore on Kubernetes as introduced in [this blog post](https://medium.com/@joshua_robinson/presto-powered-s3-data-warehouse-on-kubernetes-aea89d2f40e8).

-See [previous blog post](https://medium.com/@joshua_robinson/presto-on-flashblade-s3-486ecb449574) for more information about running Presto on FlashBlade.
+See [previous blog post](https://medium.com/@joshua_robinson/presto-on-flashblade-s3-486ecb449574) for more information about running Trino/Presto on FlashBlade.

 # How to Use

-1. Build Docker images for Hive Metastore and Presto
+1. Build Docker image for Hive Metastore

 2. Deploy Hive Metastore: MariaDB (pvs and deployment), init-schemas, Metastore

-3. Deploy Presto services (coordinator, workers, and cli)
+3. Deploy Trino services (coordinator, workers, and cli)

 4. Deploy Redash.